0x5eba/Image-to-Polygons/README.md

 Also it will be open in the browser, that automatically refresh the image.

-The program will take a lot of time to make some
+The program will take a lot of time to make and image similar to the orgiginal.